© Photo by Manuel Jiménez on Unsplash

 All of these issues are common across most Egyptian cities.
 Implementation of the SDGs could help guide the overall development process.
 The Egyptian government has already committed to the SDGs in their Vision 2030 Agenda.
 However, local municipalities are still far away from understanding the SDGs, let alone including them in planning processes.

-Localising SDGs: The “SDGs Circle” as an Evaluation Tool
+Localising SDGs: The “SDG Self-Assessment” as an Evaluation Tool

-With the help of “The SDGs Circle”, each group assessed their city in terms of its level of achievement in relation to relevant SDG targets.
-After fruitful discussions, each group presented their analysis along with the main strengths and weaknesses.
+With the help of the self-assessment, each group assessed their city in terms of its level of achievement in relation to relevant SDG targets.
+After fruitful discussions, each group presented their analysis along with a sort analysis on main strengths and weaknesses.
 They then allocated priority issues and their relation to the SDG targets on the city map.
 In addition, the participants identified the stakeholders related to each issue as well as defining the different levels of influence and interests of each stakeholder.
 In a concluding session, commonalities and differences between the cities were highlighted.

 Urban Thinkers Campus